Babo96/ptc-captcha-solver/README.md

 ==============================================================

 #NOTICE
-##DUE TO NIANTIC IMPLEMENTING RECAPTCHA IN SIGN-UP PROCESS, THIS SCRIPT IS NOT WORKING ANYMORE.
+##DUE TO NIANTIC IMPLEMENTING RECAPTCHA IN THE SIGN-UP PROCESS, THIS SCRIPT IS NOT WORKING ANYMORE.
+#### Unfortunately, we cannot find a way to bypass the captcha.
+We are very sorry, and we hope you enjoyed the script while it worked.
+Thank you for all the support.

 Description
 -----------